The Disappearing, 2019

 Silkwood is a private, government accredited school located in a stunning bushland setting in the Gold Coast Hinterland.
 The school caters for children from Prep to Year 12.
 Silkwood has a number of affiliations with Pre-Prep learning programs to support families with daycare prior to entry into Silkwood Prep.

 Silkwood has developed The Silkwood Way, an educational approach that places individual student learning plans at the centre and uses student interest, innovative learning styles, flexible timetables and the Australian Curriculum to intentionally enhance every child’s learning adventure.
 The Silkwood Way provides an alternative to traditional schooling and progresses young people through a developmental and student-centred approach to learning with a focus on ‘learning how to learn’.

-In May, poet Anisa Nanduala will guide year 7 students from Silkwood School through across two days of workshops mapping poetry to place through RR's interactive online project The Disappearing.
+In July, poet Anisa Nanduala led year 7 students from Silkwood School through across two days of workshops mapping poetry to place through RR's interactive online project The Disappearing.

-Students will explore ideas of place and, through poetry, engage with the meaning or memory embedded within those places.
-With Anisa's support students will create, draft and prepare their poetic pieces for performance.
+Students explored ideas of place and, through poetry, engaged with the meaning or memory embedded within those places.
+With Anisa's support students composed, edited and prepared their poetic pieces for performance.